The Volume Scattering Function

 Small Angle VSF with the LISST-200X

-The LISST-100X measures a weighted form of the VSF, covering the small forward range of angles, from 0.05 to 10° or 0.1 to 20°.
+The LISST-200X measures a weighted form of the VSF, covering the small forward range of angles, from 0.036 to 13.8° in water.
 No polarization information is available.
-The VSF measurements are offered at 32 log-spaced angles, i.e. successive angles increase by the factor 1.1809, beginning at the smallest values of 0.05 or 0.1 degree, depending on the model of instrument used, respectively C or B.
+The VSF measurements are offered at 32 log-spaced angles, i.e. successive angles increase by the factor 1.1809, beginning at the smallest values of 0.036°.

 All measurements are made at the 670 nm wavelength of the laser.
 Measurements have been found to agree to few percent with Mie theory (see e.g. Agrawal (2005) in our library).
 Systems for the 532 nm green wavelength have been produced as custom units and remain available.

 Wide Angle VSF with Polarization, using the LISST-VSF

 The LISST-VSF is an instrument that combines the small-angle VSF capability of the LISST-100X with a wide angle capability, and with additional information on polarization properties of the scattered light.